ebi-gene-expression-group/microarray-import/README.md

 # microarray-import

-The submodule stores scripts associated with Micorarray processing for Atlas data production.
+This submodule stores scripts associated with Micorarray processing for Atlas data production.
 Following microarray technologies are supported in data production.
 - Affymetrix - single channel arrays
 - Agilent - 1 and 2 color arrays